CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"There is nothing the wise man does reluctantly.
-He escapes necessity because he wills what necessity is going to force on him." - Seneca</p>
+<p>"There is no great genius without a tincture of madness." - Seneca</p>
 <!-- STOIC_QUOTE_END -->